 - The popular way to eat a chocolate bunny is ears first

-77 -- Percent of Americans who identify themselves as Christian, as of December 2012.
+About three in four -- Americans who identify themselves as Christian, as reported by Gallup in December 2014.

-33 A.D. -- Possible year of Jesus' crucifixion, according to the Bible and earthquake research reported in the International Geology Review in 2012.
+April 3, 33 A.D. -- Possible date of Jesus' crucifixion, according to the Bible and earthquake research reported in the International Geology Review in 2012.

-145.13 -- Estimated dollars spent this year by each American celebrating Easter.
+$140.62 -- Estimated amount that will be spent this year by each American celebrating Easter.

 13th century -- About the time people are first thought to have decorated eggs for Easter.

-180 million -- Number of eggs Americans will purchase to dye and decorate this year.
+180 million -- Number of eggs Americans are "eggs-pected" to purchase for dyeing and decorating this year.

-35,000 -- Number of attendees expected at the 135th White House Easter Egg Roll, scheduled to be held the day after Easter, on April 1.
+35,000 -- Estimated number of attendees expected at the 137th White House Easter Egg Roll, scheduled to be held the day after Easter, on April 6.

 6 -- Number of minutes it takes the Just Born Candy Co. to make a Peeps Marshmallow Chick.

 $18,480 million -- Net sales of Mars Inc in 2014 -- the largest candy company in the world, and home of candy brands like M&M's and Snickers.